 RoRo demand from freight forwarders increasing

-An alternative to an established LoLo route
+RoRo offers alternative to an established LoLo route

 Dedicated handling equipment for heavy cargo

-However, after a workshop involving the freight forwarder and manufacturer, and operational team meetings with engineers from the production plant, lashing points were successfully added to the cargo to prepare it for a successful RoRo shipment.
+In the case of the rotor, the WW Ocean team set up a workshop involving the freight forwarder and manufacturer, as well as operational team meetings with engineers from the production plant, to add lashing points to the product and prepare it for a successful RoRo shipment.

-Increased demand in South America
+Regular RoRo services to meet demand in South America

-The successful shipment followed the shipment of a stator, the unique top part of the power generation system with similar weight to the rotor but even bigger dimensions.
+The successful rotor shipment followed the shipment of a stator, the unique top part of the power generation system with similar weight to the rotor but even bigger dimensions.